 3) Surround yourself with feminine women and celebrate their feminine energy.

 4) You must hold the belief that your feminine energy is a gift.
 It’s you being authentic.
 It’s not selfish, it’s not stupid.
 It’s a gift to yourself and to your man, and to any other men in your life.
 Just as you would love and appreciate a masculine man of integrity who is present, humorous and confident, other human beings feel your feminine energy as a gift, even if they can’t consciously define it as feminine.
 These 17 feminine attraction triggers that I’ve put together are a door way to your outer and inner feminine essence.
+Click here to get it and get the first volume of Attraction Control Monthly for free.

 Now, over to you.
 Please share your thoughts and experiences.
 Let us know of any thoughts you have that could help other women embrace their femininity.